PrinceDavis/koa-api-starter/README.md

 * Should you another http framework please remove the koa boilerplate in server.js
 * Install dependencies as you see fit
 * Start web server: `docker-compose up` (Optional)

+* Check that the package versions are right for your project
 * Happ coding ):